gchq/Gaffer/library/time-library/README.md

 Time Library
 ============

+TODO:

+- Write aggregator
+- Write an extension of RBMBackedTimestampSet that has a fixed maximum size N, and when that size is reached it retains a uniform random sample of size N of the times (using the reservoir sampling from Datasketches)

 This library contains classes that represent concepts relating to time.
 For example, there is a class that can be used to represent a set of timestamps.

 To use this library, you will need to include the following dependency: